1946 Oregon gubernatorial election

 The 1946 Oregon gubernatorial election took place on November 5, 1946 to elect the governor of the U.S. state of Oregon.
 Republican incumbent Earl Snell defeated Democratic nominee and former U.S. District Attorney Carl C. Donaugh to win the election.
+Snell once again swept every county in the state, albeit with a slightly reduced (though still commanding) majority from the previous election.